wesleycsj/-Love2D-SceneCreator/README.md

 # Love2D Scene Logic System
-A simple scene system logic for use to create games with Love2D
+A simple scene system logic for use to create games with Love2D.

+In fact, is a simple state machine to navigate between scenes.

 This lib allows to create scenes/levels easily, and navigate through them, for your Love2D games.